Day trading gold is usually a fool's errand, but with these exact and repeatable rules, you can pull in huge profits week after week.

-I wanted to know exactly, in black and white, when I should sell the shares of gold I had bought at 2:15pm.
+I wanted to know exactly, in black and white, when I should sell the shares of gold I had bought at 2:15 pm Friday afternoon.

-After running the program over every Friday since 2002, the program said 6:15pm Sunday evening (when the gold market opens back up) was absolutely the best time to sell:
+After running the simulation over all the data back to 2002, the program said 6:15 pm Sunday evening (when the gold market opens back up) was absolutely the best time to sell:

-Let's put all three of these lines of code together and see what this day trading gold system looks like when traded all the way back to the year 2002.
+Let's put all three of these lines of code together and see what this day-trading gold system looks like when traded all the way back to 2002.